Click here to read the the climate change background to the UK's investment in nuclear technology.

 Hitachi are then planning to build a reactor of their own tried and tested design at Wylfa in Angelsey, North Wales.
 If Hinkley Point is delayed, this may well come on stream first.

-Last, but not least, Westinghouse/Toshiba intends to build three reactors of their own design at Moorside in Cumbria.
+Westinghouse/Toshiba had intended to build three reactors of their own design at Moorside in Cumbria, but pulled out of this project in late 2018.

 Hinkley Point & Sizewell - Risks, Pricing etc